nerdschoolbergen/react/exercise-2/README.md

 # Exercise 2 - React Components

 :book: Ok, so this "exercise" is a big wall of text.
-We don't like it anymore than you do, but at some point you got to learn React, right?
+We don't like it anymore than you do, but at some point you got to get down to it and learn React, right?
 So take a deep breath and go through everything in order, step by step.
-(We hired some cats for morale boost!)
+Don't worry, theres plenty of coding coming up!

 ## In this exercise you will learn about: